Roman engineers perfected the arch – can your sacroiliac joints take the stress?

 Unfortunately, they’re off to each side.
 Neither of them is directly under your center of weight.

 Roman engineers designed arches to hold up a structure using supports on each side.
-How does your body pull off this feat of engineering design?
+How does your body pull off this design feat?

 In your body, the central vertical force of gravity is transmitted through the sacroiliac joints on either side.
 They link the sacrum to the hip bones.